Transitioning from co-worker to manager – a guide

 One person’s win can be another person’s loss.
 In most instances, another peer may have been in the race for a promotion and may have envy of the newly appointment manager’s position.
 These former peers can quickly turn into well-poisoners and hinder, or even sabotage, the progression of other team member’s leadership efforts if left unattended.
 Letting them know they are advocated for and still have an opportunity for progression in the company, as well as handling the disappointed peer in a way that will solidify their importance to the business, will reassure them that they are needed and mitigate the threat of a saboteur within the team.

-Leadership and the ongoing development will require training.
-Leadership is an ongoing journey, and managing and leading people will require continuous learning and development to make productive and effective decisions.
+Leadership and ongoing development will require training.
+Leadership is an ongoing journey and managing and leading people will require continuous learning and development to make productive and effective decisions.
 If the company offers leadership training programs, managers should not hesitate to take full advantage of the opportunity.

 Transitioning from peer to the manager is no easy task.
 With the right approach and training, the transition can be smooth and yield the desired result for the people involved and the business.
 For newly appointment managers is it important to remember that if they are diligent and demonstrate positive behaviour, display a high level of competence, and act with integrity, that it will reinforce their credibility and authority.
 Although social dynamics will change, the experience gained will be valuable toward the future career path.